reubenmiller/go-c8y-cli/docs/_pwsh/cmdlets/New-Microservice.md

 ```

 ### -ContextPath
-contextPath of the hosted application.
+ContextPath of the hosted application.
 Required when application type is HOSTED

 ```yaml